learn-co-curriculum/phase-0-macos-env-system/README.md

 should be entered in your terminal **without** the `$`.
 So for the example above, you would type `whoami` in the terminal (without a `$`).

-## Check That Your macOS System is Compatible with Flatiron School’s Requirements
+## Check That Your macOS System is Compatible with Flatiron School's Requirements

-When working on software, it is important that your computer and the software you’re using are compatible.
-In this step, we’ll ensure that you can install all the tools you will need to complete the program.
+When working on software, it is important that your computer and the software you're using are compatible.
+In this step, we'll ensure that you can install all the tools you will need to complete the program.

 ### Action Item